-- 1. Dual-Credit Programs - 2.
-EMOs: Entering, amending, renewing, terminating Charter Contract with an EMO - 3.
-Enrollment: Expand Enrollment in Existing Grades and Facilities (NAC 388A.310) - 4.
-Enrollment: Expand Enrollment in New Grade Levels (NAC 388A.310) - 5.
-Enrollment: Eliminate a grade level or other educational services (NAC 388A.325) - 6.
-Facilities: Acquire or Construct a new or additional that will not affect approved enrollment (NAC 388A.320) - 7.
-Facilities: Occupy new or additional facility (NAC 388A.315) - 8.
-Facilities: Relocate or Consolidate Campuses - 9.
-Facilities: Occupy a Temporary Facility - 10.
-Other changes requiring approved RFAs and listed in NAC 388A.330: - a.
-As listed pursuant to NAC 388A.330 - i.
-(1) Changing the name or location of the charter school. - ii.
-(2) Changing the mission or goals of the charter school that were described in the application to form the charter school pursuant to subsection 2 of NRS 388A.246. - iii.
-(3) An amendment to a condition set forth in the written charter or charter contract, as applicable, that the governing body must satisfy before the charter school provides instruction to pupils. - iv.
-(4) An amendment to a plan for the transportation of pupils. - v.
-(5) Expanding the instruction and other educational services provided by the charter school to pupils who are enrolled in grade levels other than the grade levels of pupils currently approved for enrollment in the charter school. - vi.
-(6) Eliminating one or more grade levels for which the charter school provides instruction or other educational services.
-[Also addressed in NAC 388A.325 as described above.] - 11.
-As described in NAC 388A.335 regarding a request for an amendment not otherwise described - a.
-If the governing body of a charter school wishes to amend its written charter or charter contract, as applicable, in a way that is not described in NAC 388A.310 to 388A.335, inclusive, the governing body must submit a written request to the sponsor of the charter school for a determination of whether the proposed amendment is: - i.
-(1) A material amendment to the written charter or charter contract, as applicable.
-If the sponsor determines that the proposed amendment is material, the governing body must obtain approval from the sponsor before the amendment becomes effective. - ii.
-(2) A nonmaterial amendment to the written charter or charter contract, as applicable.
-If the sponsor determines that the proposed amendment is not material, the governing body is not required to obtain approval from the sponsor before the amendment becomes effective. - 12.
+- 1. Add Distance Education - 2.
+Add Dual-Credit Program - 3.
+Change Mission and/or Vision - 4.
+Eliminate a grade level or other educational services - 5.
+EMOs: Entering, amending, renewing, terminating Charter Contract with an EMO - 6.
+Enrollment: Expand Enrollment in Existing Grade Level(s) and Facilities - 7.
+Enrollment: Expand Enrollment in New Grade Levels - 8.
+Facilities: Acquire or Construct a new or additional Facility that will not affect approved enrollment - 9.
+Facilities: Occupy new or additional facility - 10.
+Facilities: Occupy a Temporary Facility - 11.
+Facilities: Relocate or Consolidate Campuses - 12.
+RFA: Transportation - 13.
+Other changes requiring or not requiring approved RFAs: - a.
+As described in NAC 388A.335 regarding a request for an amendment not otherwise described - i.
+If the governing body of a charter school wishes to amend its written charter or charter contract, as applicable, in a way that is not described in NAC 388A.310 to 388A.335. - ii.
+Material amendments to the written charter or charter contract, as applicable.
+If the sponsor determines that the proposed amendment is material, the governing body must obtain approval from the sponsor before the amendment becomes effective. - iii.
+Nonmaterial amendment to the written charter or charter contract, as applicable.
+If the sponsor determines that the proposed amendment is not material, the governing body is not required to obtain approval from the sponsor before the amendment becomes effective.

+b.
 Other non-amendment changes.
 Pursuant to NAC 388A.340 the governing body of a charter school (1) shall notify the sponsor of the charter school not later than 10 days after the charter school makes any change to the mailing address, telephone number, facsimile number, articles of incorporation or bylaws of the charter school.